free-science-academy/organisation/projects.md

 *	[Foundations for Open Scholarship Strategy Development](https://open-scholarship-strategy.github.io/site/)
 *	Strategy dev for open universities in transitional regions (post-conflict) (JT: not sure where this came from)
 * Open Scholarship Consultancy (note: IGDORE and A2P can be used here)
+* We are the primary maintainers for the [Open Science subreddit](https://www.reddit.com/r/Open_Science/)

 ### More detailed descriptions and information for each

 1. Open Science skills training

 The simple goal here is to educate people properly about how to do science.

+2. Founding Oriented Research

+Project in development

+3. Foundations for Open Scholarship Strategy Development

+This document aims to agree on a broad, international strategy for the implementation of open scholarship that meets the needs of different national and regional communities but works globally.

+4. OPen Scholarship Consultancy

+5. Open Science subreddit

+This subreddit collates the latest from the world of "open science"", including but not limited to open access, open data, open education, open peer review, and open source.

 ### Potential future project ideas